pip-services/pip-services-docs/content/en/node/commons/run/_index.md

 Helper class that opens components.

 #### [Parameters](parameters)
-Contains map with execution parameters.
+Contains a map with execution parameters.
 In general, this map may contain non-serializable values.
-And in contrast with other maps, its getters and setters support dot notation and able to access properties in the entire object graph.
+And in contrast with other maps, its getters and setters support dot notation and are able to access properties in the entire object graph.
 This class is often use to pass execution and notification arguments, and parameterize classes before execution.